Appleton-le-Street with Easthorpe

-Appleton-le-Street with Easthorpe is a civil parish in the Ryedale district of North Yorkshire, England, consisting of Appleton-le-Street and Easthorpe.
+Appleton-le-Street with Easthorpe is a civil parish in North Yorkshire, England, consisting of Appleton-le-Street and Easthorpe.
 The parish contained the townships of Swinton, Broughton, Hildenley with a chapel at Amotherby called All Saints.
 The parish also lies just north of the River Rye.
 The parish had a population of 117 in the 2001 census and 122 in the 2011 census.

 Appleton-le-Street is 4 mi west of the town of Malton.
 Easthorpe is a small village south of Appleton-le-Street and 3 mi from Malton.

 In the 1870s Appleton-le-Street was described as: